Error996/bdvl/README.md

 The method of patching the dynamic linker libraries has remained in bedevil, but however</br>
 instead of using a python script to do the work for us, I made a rendition of the [patch_ld.py](https://github.com/mempodippy/vlany/blob/master/misc/patch_ld.py) script, but in bash.</br>
-This script is faster and accomplishes more in less lines of code.
+[This](https://github.com/naworkcaj/bdvl/blob/master/etc/plibdl.sh) new script is faster and accomplishes more in less lines of code.
 <hr>

 ### Mandatory 'module' files